emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 methods in TEAP, and are known to be interoperable among multiple implementations.

-Other EAP methods such as EAP-pwd, EAP-SIM, EAP-AKA, or EAP-AKA' may be used within a TEAP tunnel, but do not appear to be well tested by existing implementations.
+Other EAP methods such as EAP-pwd, EAP-SIM, EAP-AKA, or EAP-AKA' can be used within a TEAP tunnel.
+Any EAP method which derives both MSK and ESMK is likely to work as an inner method for TEAP, because EAP-TLS has that behavior, and it works.
+EAP methods which derive only MSK should work, as EAP-FAST-MSCHAPv2 has that behavior, and it works.
+Other EAP methods are untested, and may or may not work.

 Tunneled EAP methods such as (PEAP) [PEAP], EAP-TTLS {{RFC5281}}, and EAP-FAST {{RFC4851}} MUST NOT be used for inner EAP authentication.